-Use a platform such as NextBus to coordinate busses:
+Use a platform such as NextBus to coordinate buses.

-Trackable buses greatly reduce time wasted due to arrival-time unpredictability, especially on routes such as those in Tonga, where buses don’t circulate frequently.
-Reduced stress and lost time associated with riding the bus, encouraging more ridership.
-Census data indicates that a significant (and growing) portion of Tonga’s population owns a cell phone, which can be leveraged to provide transportation data to customers on demand.
+Trackable buses greatly reduce time wasted due to arrival-time unpredictability, especially on routes such as those in Tonga, where buses do not circulate frequently.
+They will reduce stress and lost time, and encourage more ridership.
+Census data indicate that a significant (and growing) portion of Tonga’s population owns a cell phone, which can be leveraged to provide transportation data to customers on demand.

 Resource: How NextBus Works